Mangcoding

 • View error messages, trace, and IP address

-Logging isn’t just a bonus.
-Logging is your lifeline when debugging.
-Without logs, you’ll end up going in circles, unsure where to start.
-With logs, you can pinpoint the problem quickly — no panic, no guesswork.
+In short, logging is not just a bonus feature.
+Instead, logging is your lifeline when debugging.
+Without logs, you’ll run in circles, unsure where to start.
+With logs, however, you can quickly pinpoint the problem — no panic, no guesswork.

 1. Log Every Exception with a Unique ID

-When an exception occurs, it should be logged with a unique ID (UUID).
-Why?
+When an exception occurs, always log it with a unique ID (UUID).

-With a unique ID for every error, the frontend team can simply pass that ID to the backend team.
-The backend team can then search the logs using that ID — no need to dig through the browser’s stack trace.
+Because with a unique ID for every error, the frontend team can simply send that ID to the backend team.
+As a result, the backend team can search the logs using that ID — no need to dig through a confusing stack trace.

 use Illuminate\Support\Str;